Tipping in Prague: how much to tip in restaurants, bars, hotels and services?

 Tipping in practice: how we do it?

-If you pay by card you can leave your cash tip in the bill holder or type it in the card terminal.
-We never leave tips right on a table (because you never know who can take it…).
-If the card terminal does not allow adding tips, you can give your waiter a cash tip.
-If you were not satisfied with the service or with your meal you don’t have to leave anything.
-Just tell the staff why you were not satisfied.
+If you were not satisfied with the service or with your meal you don’t have to leave any tip.
+Just please tell the staff why you were not satisfied.
 Tip is a sort of feedback on their work.

 Tipping list – how much to leave and where?